Minimax: Non-probabilistic decision theory

 A key feature of minimax decision making is being non-probabilistic: in contrast to decisions using expected value or expected utility, it makes no assumptions about the probabilities of various outcomes, just scenario analysis of what the possible outcomes are.
 It is thus robust to changes in the assumptions, in contrast to these other decision techniques.
 Various extensions of this non-probabilistic approach exist, notably minimax regret and Info-gap decision theory.

 Further, minimax only requires ordinal measurement (that outcomes be compared and ranked), not interval measurements (that outcomes include "how much better or worse"), and returns ordinal data, using only the modeled outcomes: the conclusion of a minimax analysis is: "this strategy is minimax, as the worst case is (outcome), which is less bad than any other strategy".
 Compare to expected value analysis, whose conclusion is of the form: "This strategy yields ℰ(X) = n ."
 Minimax thus can be used on ordinal data, and can be more transparent.

-Minimax
+Minimax in democracy

 The concept of "lesser evil" voting (LEV) can be seen as a form of the minimax strategy where voters, when faced with two or more candidates, choose the one they perceive as the least harmful or the "lesser evil."
 To do so, "voting should not be viewed as a form of personal self-expression or moral judgement directed in retaliation towards major party candidates who fail to reflect our values, or of a corrupt system designed to limit choices to those acceptable to corporate elites," but rather as an opportunity to reduce harm or loss.